-In the Publicis/Omnicom transaction, the president and CEO of Omnicom and the CEO of Publicis, will become co-CEOs for a period of 30 months following closing of the merger, after which the president and CEO of Omnicom will become the sole CEO and the CEO of Publicis will become the sole chairperson.
-The chairman of Omnicom will initially be the chairman of the combined company and the chairperson of Publicis will become the vice-chairperson.
-After the 2015 annual meeting, the chairperson of Publicis will become the chairperson of the combined company and the chairman of Omnicom will become the vice-chairman.
-The roles will alternate annually until the CEO of Publicis becomes the chairman of the combined company.
+In the ultimately terminated Publicis/Omnicom transaction, the president and CEO of Omnicom and the CEO of Publicis, were to become co-CEOs for a period of 30 months following closing of the merger, after which the president and CEO of Omnicom was to become the sole CEO and the CEO of Publicis was to become the sole chairperson.
+The chairman of Omnicom was initially to be the chairman of the combined company and the chairperson of Publicis was to become the vice-chairperson.
+After the 2015 annual meeting, the chairperson of Publicis was to become the chairperson of the combined company and the chairman of Omnicom was to become the vice-chairman.
+The roles were to alternate annually until the CEO of Publicis would have become the chairman of the combined company.
 See a further explanation of this transaction below.